 After nuts have cooled, place in an air-tight container.
 They should last for a month or two at room temperature.
 For longer storage, place in freezer.
 You should also freeze any raw nuts you are not roasting now.

-If peanuts or filberts have a skin, you can remove after roasting and cooling as follows.
+It is best to buy peanuts and filberts that have been blanched to remove the skin.
+If peanuts or filberts have a skin, with great effort you can remove after roasting and cooling as follows.
 Place a single layer on a large towel on the counter, then roll around with your hands.
 To remove the chaff, place a fan on a table outside, then pour nuts from one large bowl into another in front of the fan.
 Repeat 2 or 3 times as necessary.

 Try hot smoking the nuts after roasting, 1-2 hours with temperature around 250°F to keep them dry.